carbon-language/carbon-lang/clang/docs/UsersManual.rst

 -------------

-By default Clang will not include standard headers and therefore OpenCL builtin functions and some types (i.e. vectors) are unknown.
+By default Clang will not include standard headers and therefore OpenCL builtin functions and some types (i.e. vectors) are unknown during compilation.
 The default CL header is, however, provided in the Clang installation and can be enabled by passing the ``-finclude-default-header`` flag (see :ref:`flags description <opencl_cl_ext>` for more details).

    .. code-block:: console